kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Kill Selven**
 - Selven is the assassin that the government has a bounty out for on Taris.
 She can be found in the Lower City Apartments (West).

+**Kill X Terentateks**
+- One terentatek is in the Shyrack Caves on Korriban, two are in the Tomb of Naga Sadow on Korriban, and one is the Ritual Beast in the Lower Shadowlands on Kashyyyk.

 **Kill the Lavin Thugs**
 - These are two Rodians who ambush you outside Kebla Yurt's shop in the Upper City South after you make Gana Lavin mad in the Upper City Cantina.